shadiakiki1986/django-zipline-2/README.md

-# finance-blotter
+# django-zipline
+(WIP)  A Django app that wraps the Zipline library

+At the time of this writing (2017-02-16),
-(WIP) Web app serving as an electronic blotter for trading in finance
+I'm focusing on wrapping the blotter object for usage in trading in finance.
+The app's structure is similar to the zipline library structure, so that this library can easily be extended to include more zipline objects along the line.

+If there are lingering references to `blotter-finance` in the code or docs, it's because that's what I named the project at first.

+## Features
+_Unticked features are still TODO_

-TODO version 0.1
+Version 0.1
 - [x] django app from tutorial customized to blotter
 - [x] use zipline as matching enging
 - [x] integrate zipline into django app